Bonis98/OAuth2-server/README.md

 <a id='ssl'></a>
 # SSL support

-By default the oauth 2.0 Server redirects all the connections to the HTTPS server.
+By default the Oauth 2.0 Server redirects all the connections to the HTTPS server.
 In order to get it to work you have to create a folder named `cert` and put inside the `server.cert` and `server.key` files.
-You can generate a certificate using the command:
+You can generate them using the command:
 ```shell
 openssl req -nodes -new -x509 -keyout server.key -out server.cert
 ```